HaoQiXinCurious/hello-world/README.md

   Project status: **To be completed**

-## 2. Study notes of *pytorch deep learning practice* course created by Hongpu Liu
+## 2. Study notes of *pytorch deep learning practice* course made by Hongpu Liu
   Personal notes and exercises during *pytorch deep learning practice* video course.
 Each part will be accompanied by a video I made myself, which will be uploaded to BiliBili as a supplement.

   Project status: **To be completed**